rileybolen/ChatBot/README.md

 `pip install tensorflow`

-When first running the program, it may ask you to download certain NTLK packages.
+When first running the program, it may ask you to download certain NLTK packages.
 The only way I found I could download them was by running the code below:

 ```python
 import nltk